JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/08-Control-Flow-Typeclasses/04-Bind.md

 data Box a = Box a

-instance functor :: Functor Box where map :: forall a b.         (a ->     b) -> Box a -> Box  b map                         f             (Box a) = Box (f a)
+instance Functor Box where
+  map :: forall a b.         (a ->     b) -> Box a -> Box  b map                         f             (Box a) = Box (f a)

-instance apply :: Apply Box where apply :: forall a b.
+instance Apply Box where
+  apply :: forall a b.
 Box (a ->     b) -> Box a -> Box  b apply                 (Box  f         )   (Box a) = Box (f a)

--- Wrong: Flipped order of two args! instance bindWrong :: Bind_ Box where bindFlipped :: forall a b. (a -> Box b) -> Box a -> Box  b bindFlipped                 f             (Box a) = f a
+-- Wrong: Flipped order of two args! instance Bind_ Box where bindFlipped :: forall a b. (a -> Box b) -> Box a -> Box  b bindFlipped                 f             (Box a) = f a

 -- Correct order of args
-instance bind :: Bind Box where bind :: forall a b.
+instance Bind Box where
+  bind :: forall a b.
 Box a -> (a -> Box b) -> Box b bind                (Box a)    f            = f a
 ```